Are you experiencing abuse, exploitation or pressure to act against your will?

 - someone pressures you to do something you don't want in return for travel or housing

-- someone forces or pressure you to work, do services or crime
+- someone forces or pressures you to do work, favours or a criminal act

 - you are a victim of violence or abuse

-Are you in danger?/ Is your life at threat in Norway?
+Are you in danger? / Is your life at risk in Norway?

 Please call the police at 112 if you need immediate help.
 If there is no urgency, you can call 02800.